 - Keep your compost moist and turn it often.

 Wise chemical waste disposal

-- Check the label.
-It will tell you whether it’s safe to put in your household rubbish, if it needs to go into landfill or be disposed of in a managed way.
+- Check the label on your chemical.
+It will tell you whether the chemical is safe to put in your household rubbish or if it needs to go into landfill or be disposed of in a managed way.
 If you are unsure, contact your council for advice.

 - Don't pour chemicals down stormwater drains.
 They can get into waterways and harm marine life.

-- Wash your car on the lawn so the detergent soaks in, instead of going down stormwater drains.
+- Wash your car on the lawn so the detergent soaks into the lawn rather than going down the stormwater drain.

-- Wash paintbrushes on the lawn and leave paint to dry in the tin before you dispose of it.
+- Wash paintbrushes on the lawn and let the leftover paint dry in the tin before you dispose of it.

-- Some shops accept products for recycling and disposal, for example, paint or batteries.
+- Some shops accept batteries and other chemical products for recycling and disposal.
 Ask at the shop you bought the product from.

 - Your local environment centre may also have advice and offer recycling and disposal options.